hashcloak/mpcsecurity/content/docs/threshold_ecdsa_protocols/canetti_et_al_2021/_index.md

 As in previous works about threshold ECDSA, this work also uses the Paillier encryption scheme extensively.
 Also, it uses some zero-knowledge proofs to guarantee a correct execution in the presence of malicious adversaries.
 The ZK-proofs used in this work will be presented in the next section along with a strategy to compile $\Sigma$-protocols into a non-interactive version using a random oracle via the Fiat-Shamir heuristic.

 A concept that appears in this protocol different from its predecessor is the *proactive security*.
 Although threshold signature protocols bring additional security for digital signatures, they may still be vulnerable to an attacker who can corrupt a set of parties that change over time.
-According to Canneti et al., in a proactive threshold signature scheme, the time is divided into epochs, such that at the end of each epoch, the parties engage in a protocol to refresh all the information needed to generate a signature (i.e. keys, local state, and random values).
+According to Canetti et al., in a proactive threshold signature scheme, the time is divided into epochs, such that at the end of each epoch, the parties engage in a protocol to refresh all the information needed to generate a signature (i.e. keys, local state, and random values).
 If the protocol is proactive, it remains secure as long as at most $t - 1$ players are compromised within a single epoch.
 Therefore, if the set of compromised parties changes from one epoch to the next, the protocol remains secure as long as the number of parties is within the threshold.

 ### NP-relations